Social Work, Bachelor of Social Work

 Objectives:

-- Students will identify factors which impact the attainment of social and economic justice for diverse systems.
+- Students will identify factors which impact the attainment of social, environmental and economic justice for diverse systems.

-- Students will select and apply appropriate intervention methods to develop and enhance social economic justice across diverse systems.
+- Students will select and apply appropriate intervention methods to develop and enhance social, environmental, and economic justice across diverse systems.

 Goal 4 – Engage BSW students in a process of practice-informed research and research-informed practice.